-How to handle dementia-related behavioural changes with care
+How to cope with dementia-related behavioural changes

 Let's take a look at why people with dementia are more likely to have significant behavioural changes and what you can do to alleviate distress.